 The most common reason for corrective surgery to be carried out is the excessive removal of too much labial tissue.
 Inexperienced surgeons often exert traction on the labia as they are making the incision, and this can result in too much tissue being removed as the labia are naturally elastic and will shrink in size after releasing the tissue.
 Excessive removal of labia minora can be complicated to surgically correct.
 In some cases, some extra tissue may be located at the bottom of the labia near the perineum or towards the upper end near the clitoral hood.
 In these cases, a V-Y reconstruction may be performed.
 Many experienced surgeons have difficulty with managing excessive tissue around the clitoral hood and often leave excessive tissue behind in this area.
 This extra tissue can be very useful for reconstructive surgery when too much labia minora has been removed.

-Other reasons women may seek revision labiaplasty include the surgeon using a poor surgical technique, which may result in the development of a haematoma.
+Other reasons women may seek revision surgery for a botched labiaplasty include the surgeon using a poor surgical technique, which may result in the development of a haematoma.
 A haematoma is a collection of localised blood within the labia.
 The haematoma can prevent the suture line from healing adequately, leading to a wound breakdown.
 This can lead to an unsightly ‘step deformity’ on the labial edge.
 In some cases, your surgeon may be able to trim these edges, but in most cases, a repeat wedge technique may need to be performed.
 This second procedure may not heal as well as the primary surgery.

 The least common type of botched labiaplasty result is because of surgeons removing inadequate amounts of labial tissue during the first procedure.
 This problem most commonly arises from a lack of communication between the patient and surgeon on the agreed amount of labial tissue to be surgically removed.
 Although from a reconstructive surgery point of view, removing less tissue than more at the first procedure is better, the patient has become unnecessarily subject to having a second revision labiaplasty procedure.